Georgia Ginseng Program

-Please note there has been a change in Georgia law requiring that the ginseng harvest season starts on Sept.
+In 2013 there was a change in Georgia law requiring that the ginseng harvest season starts on Sept.
 1, instead of on Aug.
 15.

 The majority of states that permit the harvest and sale of American Ginseng have established a beginning harvest date of Sept.
 1. To improve consistency, reduce confusion and prevent potential illegal trade, the U.S. Fish and Wildlife Service urged all states to change the harvest season start date to Sept.
 1.